OneEqualsOne/SecurityNotes/README.md

 # SecurityNotes
 This is a public forum containing my own personalised security notes for security related topics.
-I will upload my documents in conjunction with released youtube videos.
-It does unfortunatly take a while to make videos, especally while working full time.
 Hopefully I can correlate and upload more notes here soon.
-If you have any topics you would like to understand further. please do let me know and I can put some notes together for you.
+If you have any topics you would like to understand further, feel free to reach out :)